 Minimizes Serious Falls

-This figure indicates the percentage of long-term care residents who sustained a fall which resulted in serious injury.
-Falls can happen for a variety of reasons, but high rates of falls resulting in injuries may be an indicator of poor nursing care.
+This statistic measures the percentage of long-term care patients that had falls resulting in severe injury.
+Falls can happen for a variety of reasons, but high rates of major falls could be an indicator of lower quality nursing care.

 Minimizes Urinary Tract Infections